Three.js documentation

 scene.add(directionalLight)

-By default, the light will seems to come from above.
+By default, the light will seem to come from above.
 To change that, you must move the whole light by using the position

-property like if it were a normal object.
+property like if it were a common Three.js object.

 directionalLight.position.set(1, 0.25, 0)